NicholasDollick/Snooper/README.md

 ```
 usage: snooper.py -n <screen_name> [options]
 options:
+-h --help             - show this help message and exit
 -a --all              - gather dataset of both comments and posts
 -p --posts            - gather dataset of user's submitted posts
 -c --comments         - gather dataset of user's comments